 Monterey Bay Aquarium re-releases vintage otter tee worn by Taylor Swift to raise funds

-After Taylor Swift was seen wearing a vintage Monterey Bay Aquarium otter t-shirt in a movie promoting her latest album, the aquarium has reissued the shirt to raise funds for its Sea Otter Program.
+After Taylor Swift was seen wearing a vintage Monterey Bay Aquarium otter t-shirt in a movie promoting her latest album, the aquarium has reissued the shirt to raise funds for its Sea Otter Program, raising more than $1 million.

 The aquarium said they had been receiving a surge in donations and interest after the musician wore the shirt in the movie "Official Release Party of a Showgirl", coinciding with the release of her latest album "The Life of a Showgirl."
 Many of the donations were $13, Swift's favorite number.